 Before Your Visit

-Everyone needs a timed reservation.
+Everyone (except donor-level members) needs a timed reservation.
 All members and visitors, including children, must make a reservation online and present their tickets at the gatehouse to enter the grounds; we aren’t selling tickets or making reservations anywhere on site.
 Timed reservations are free for members and children under 15; all other visitors will be charged $15 per ticket.
 Tickets are not for resale, refundable or exchangeable.
+Donor-level members can access the Arboretum without a reservation by using their most current membership card in the EZ Pass lane to the left of the gatehouse.

 Check our Hours and Admission page to see what is open.